 It is a central objective of any Safety Management System or Environmental Management System for the system to continually improve.
 Delivery Teams, as users of the POSMS and POEMS, should contribute to their continual improvement through the submission of suggestions and recommendations for change.

-Delivery Teams should request amendments to POSMS and POEMS by submitting a completed SSP03a/F/03 – Document Change Request Form to the Safety and Environmental Protection team for consideration.
+Delivery Teams should request amendments to POSMS and POEMS by submitting a completed SSP03a/F/03 – Document Change Request Form to the Safety and Environmental Protection Policy team multiuser account, for consideration.

 This form should also be used within or between Delivery Teams to request changes to Delivery Team level documentation e.g. Register of Stakeholder Requirements and Information.
 If such a request is made within a Delivery Team the recipient of the form (usually the Safety and Environmental Focal Point) is responsible for completing the second half of the form.
 Before deciding whether to make an amendment, the recipient of the form should consult with other parties e.g. Subject Matter Expert, QSEP, Safety or Environmental Committee.
 Any consultees involved in the process should be documented on the form.